ucesys/DataLakehouse/README.md

 *5. Rename .env.TEMPLATE to .env*

 ### Dremio
-*1. Start dremio in new terminal window*
+*1. Start dremio in a new terminal window*
 ```buildoutcfg
 docker-compose up dremio
 ```